-To participate in the Challenge the athlete must show up on Day One and submit a $20 participation fee.
+To participate in the Challenge the athlete must show up today at 9:00 am and submit a $20 participation fee.
 Two-thirds of the fees collected will constitute the Prize for the Challenge.
 Half of the Prize will be awarded to the winner of Day One and the other half will be awarded to the winner of Day Two.

 On Day One the athlete must perform the Bear Complex while observed by a Judge.

 After the athlete completes the workout, the athlete’s heaviest load successfully completed will be recorded.
 At the end of Day One, the athlete with the highest bar weight to body weight ratio wins the first half of the Prize.

 The formula for determining the ratio is: Weight on Bar/Athlete’s body weight

 Day Two will be approximately five weeks later.
 On this day the athlete will perform the Bear Complex again, and the heaviest load successfully completed will be recorded.
 The athlete who accomplishes the best rate of improvement since Day One wins the second half of the Prize.

 The formula for determining rate of improvement is: (Weight on Day Two – Weight on Day One)/Weight on Day One

 Power Clean: Bar starts on the floor, is cleaned off the floor and ends in the front rack position.

 Front Squat: With the bar in the front rack position, the athlete squats below parallel with the hip crease below the knees, then stands with full knee and hip extension.